johnwcowan/r7rs-work/ArrayBase.md

 ### Intervals

-An interval is an object specifying the upper and lower bounds of the dimensions of an array
+An interval is an object specifying the upper and lower bounds of the dimensions of an array.

 make-interval arg1 #!optional arg2
 interval-lower-bounds->vector interval